Atom Interferometer Tests of Dark Matter: Direct Detection with Atom Interferometers

 In this section, we review the effects of DM scattering on atom interferometers.
 We develop the general formula that describes the scattering rate measurable by an atom interferometer, and then discuss the specific atom interferometer experiments we consider in the paper.

 In essence, DM scattering will cause decoherence and phase shifts in an atom interferometer (see Fig.~\ref{fig:cartoon}).
 Consider a Mach-Zender atom interferometer \citep[for a general review of atom interferometers, see Ref.][]{Geiger2020}.
-Analogously to the conventional Mach-Zender interferometer, here the de-Broglie wave nature of the atoms plays the role of light, while laser pulses act as a beamsplitters and mirrors.
+Analogously to the conventional Mach-Zender interferometer, here the de-Broglie wave nature of the atoms plays the role of light, while laser pulses act as beamsplitters and mirrors.
 The atoms start in a coherent wavepacket, then are split by a laser pulse into two different wavepackets that travel along two different paths.
 Two more laser pulses reverse the motion of these wavepackets and recombine them.
 The state of the recombined wavepacket is then read, with the relative populations depending on the initial prepared state, the timing of the laser pulses, and any differential forces felt along the different paths.

 The main observables from an atom interferometer are the visibility, $V$, and phase, $\phi$.
 The visibility is a measure of the decoherence of the system, and the phase measures the path differences between the two arms.
 Previously, atom interferometer measurements would require calibration of the fringe over several measurements with varying laser phase to give a proper measurement of either the phase or visibility \citep[see, e.g.,][]{Kasevich1991}.
 However, modern atom interferometers are capable of measuring a spatial fringe, and thus $V$, with each measurement \citep[some ways of doing this are shown in][]{Dickerson2013, Sugarbaker2013}.
-While $\phi$ cannot be measured from a single spatial fringe without prior knowledge, the relative phase between two different measurements or between two atom interferometers on the same laser can be measured \cite[e.g.,][]{Foster2002, Chiow2009}.
+Unless the phase shifts associated with systematic effects are known exactly, $\phi$ cannot be measured from a single spatial fringe without prior knowledge.
+However, the relative phase between two different measurements or between two atom interferometers on the same laser can be measured \cite[e.g.,][]{Foster2002, Chiow2009}.

 We will assume that both the phase and visibility can be reliably measured, and we will consider the case where the only relevant force causing decoherence comes from scattering with DM particles, which can be considered to be a thermal bath.
 The first laser pulse splits the population of the atoms and prepares the system $|\Psi \rangle$ in a quantum superposition of two states: the ``blue" and the ``purple" wavepackets, following the same color coding as in Fig.~\ref{fig:cartoon}.
 In particular, any DM scattering with either the ``purple" or ``blue" wavepacket will cause decoherence in the final state.
 The density of states in the \{purple, blue\} basis is given by: